grantland/PullToRefresh/README.md

 [PullRefreshTableViewController.m](http://github.com/leah/PullToRefresh/blob/master/Classes/PullRefreshTableViewController.m),
 and [arrow.png](http://github.com/leah/PullToRefresh/raw/master/arrow.png) into your project.

-2. Link against the QuartzCore framework (used for rotating the arrow image).
+2. Link against the QuartzCore.framework (used for rotating the arrow image).

 3. Create a TableViewController that is a subclass of PullRefreshTableViewController.